A-mIn3/WINspect/README.md

 This current version of the script supports the following features :

-- Checking installed security products .
+- Checking for installed security products.
 - Enumerating World Exposed local filesystem shares.
 - Enumerating domain users and groups with local group membership.
 - Enumerating registry autoruns.